luispedro/talk-scientific-communication/talk.md

 (which is why _preparation is important_), for those you can pre-prepare additional material.

-You can follow-up during the break (network!): _you asked about X? is that what you are working on or just curiosity?_ or _I don't have a good answer for X right now, but I would love to know more about it?_
+You can follow-up during the break (network)!

 ---

 ## Pace

 - Rules of thumb are mostly useless: _30 seconds per slide_, _one minute per slide_, _two minutes per slide_, ...
-Really depends on your style and even individual slides.
+Really depends on your style and some slides may require 10x more time than others.
 - Do not be faster than if you were writing on the whiteboard.
 - If you have issues with English, **slow down**.
 - Prepare _Breadcrumbs_ ("after 3 minutes, I should be finishing slide 4").